-A Conversation with Salesforce Pardot CMO Nate Skinner
+A Chat with Salesforce Pardot CMO Nate Skinner

 We sat down in the Qualified Studio with Nate Skinner, Salesforce Pardot CMO, to get his perspective on the world of B2B Marketing.
 Nate talked about his career path, what keeps him up at night, and why he thinks Conversational Marketing is changing the game for B2B Marketers.